 A great park in London with a lake

-Any good parks in London?
+Any good parks to go to near me?
 Witness 12,000 roses nestled within Queen Mary’s Gardens, take a rowing boat across the lake or view London’s skyline from Primrose Hill.

 No matter what you choose, The Regent’s Park is a place that provides awe-inspiring views.
 It’s also home to many different species of wildlife and spans across 395 acres of land.